josephernest/Swap/README.md

 Joseph Ernest

-I am available for R&D, Python, Data science, ML, Automation consulting.
-Please contact me on https://afewthingz.com for consulting/freelancing requests.
+For R&D, Python, data science, automation consulting/freelancing requests, please contact me on https://afewthingz.com.

 Sponsors are welcome to support the development of my open-source projects.